 Perhaps you’ve found yourself looking for the best pellet you can buy only to be saddened when carbon-rich, sooty crud is caked to your burn chamber or almost completely unburned pellets litter your ash pan.
 Soot on your heat exchanger is bad because it’s an insulator and keeps precious heat from transferring from the burn chamber to your room with any efficiency.
 But it also tells a tale of incomplete combustion.
 Unburned pellets in your ash pan often signifies your feed rate is too high and smothering out some flame.
 Turning down the feed rate can make this problem go away.
 Making sure you heating element isn’t past its lifespan is also a good thing to check at this time.
 In both the cases you have incomplete combustion and the fix could be as simple as air.
 (In the case of feed rate, this only really applies once you’ve turned that down all the way.
 If the problem persists, it’s highly likely that it’s an air issue.)

 All of us remember the Cub/Girl Scouts or a camping trip with the family when we were young.
 We had a lesson in the virtues of fire, its danger, and its necessities.
 My father posed it to me as the legs of a three-legged stool.
 If one goes away or gets out of balance, the stool falls over.
 Too much Oxygen is like blowing out a candle.
 Too much Fuel will smother the fire.
-Too little Heat and you have no combustion.
+Too little Heat and you have no ignition.
 There are other nuances like dry fuel and the timing of added oxygen, but the point of all of this is that a pellet stove runs on these same principals and simply is just smarter about it.
 A computer runs all the systems to allow for more efficient combustion and if you have a thermostat controlled stove, that’ll only be when combustion is needed.
 As our stove can control room temp with smarter controls, so too can we be smarter about what we do with our stove set up.